Fouzi Lekjaa: 2022 FIFA World Cup

 On 28 December 2022, Lekjaa launched an investigation into the potentially illegal sale of 2022 FIFA World Cup tickets. and ticketing problems in the Round of 16 Morocco vs Spain match.
-On 8 March, Lekjaa confirmed the investigation is near to end, claiminig the results will be out “very soon,” revealing the federation’s determination to “end the career” of those responsible for the tickets fiasco.
+On 8 March, Lekjaa confirmed the investigation is near to end, claiming the results will be out “very soon,” revealing the federation’s determination to “end the career” of those responsible for the tickets fiasco.
 On 8 May 2023, Two individuals suspected behind the world scandal were taken in for questioning at the prosecutor’s office in the Court of First Instance of Casablanca on Monday, one was a club manager and the other was a radio host.
 Mohammed El Haidaoui, and radio host Adil El Omari were charged for fraud.

 2030 FIFA World Cup

 On 16 June 2023, King Mohammed VI assigned Lekjaa as the president of Morocco's Bid Committee.
 On 4 October 2023, The FIFA Executive Committee has unanimously accepted the Morocco-Spain-Portugal bid as a candidate to host the 2030 FIFA World Cup.
 Next Day, King Mohammed VI appointed Lekjaa as the Chairman of 2030 World Cup Committee.
+In 2025, Lekjaa was appointed President of the Morocco 2030 Foundation, a public-interest institution responsible for overseeing the preparation and organization of major international football events in Morocco, including the 2030 FIFA World Cup.